Mario-Lukman/CVTutorialAssignment/README.md

 ## Installation

-Clone the repository:

-git clone [your_repository_url]
-cd 'your_project' (Results.png is not important as it only shows the results)
+Clone the repository (Exclude the file Results.png as it is only a proof of results for this assignment)

 Install the required Python packages:
 ##### pip install -r requirements.txt